SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2014-05-10-get-prepared-for-unity-5-the-dreaded.markdown

     GetComponent\<Renderer\>().GetComponent\<Collider\>().GetComponent\<Rigidbody\>().angularDrag = 0.2f;

-Not so simple now is it.&nbsp; This process is inherently slow and can sometimes involve a fair bit of reflection in the code (process of dissembling code in memory, like any of the Function(string) methods do).
+Not so simple now is it.
+This process is inherently slow and can sometimes involve a fair bit of reflection in the code (process of dissembling code in memory, like any of the Function(string) methods do).

 Multiply that by every frame and you can start to begin to see why this is such a problem, it was just a way to write simpler code in the beginning but as it is becoming more prevalent these days unity has said “enough is enough” and is making breaking changes.

-> **Note AFAIK, the behaviour&nbsp;also affects both JavaScript and Boo as well**
+> **Note AFAIK, the behaviour also affects both JavaScript and Boo as well**

 * * *

-&nbsp;

 Some clarifications